geodxb/bk/FIRESTORE_RULES_DEPLOYMENT.md

 # Fix Firestore Permissions Error

 ## Problem
 The application is showing "Missing or insufficient permissions" because the Firestore security rules haven't been deployed to your Firebase project.
+This error occurs when trying to read/write user data from Firestore.

+## Quick Status Check
+If you're seeing this error, it means:
+- ❌ Firestore security rules are not deployed
+- ❌ Admin user document may not exist in Firestore
+- ❌ Authentication user may not be created

 ## Solution: Deploy Rules via Firebase Console